pragmatrix/Collections.Fluent/README.md

 	container.Children.Add(label);

-Well, you may think now that there are not so many fluent APIs available on .NET, and you are right.
-Specifically user interfaces are mostly set up by XAML and by assigning properties in code.
+Well, you may think now that there are not so many fluent APIs available for .NET, and you are right.
+Specifically user interfaces are mostly set up by XAML and in code by assigning properties.
 And that's why I am trying to create a [fluent API generator for C#](https://github.com/pragmatrix/AutoFluent).

 ## Extension Methods